mccanne/sharkfest/README.md

 > "Once my data is in Zed, everything is easy..." - Community User

-Community is still small, but we're just getting the MVP done...

 Key technical takeaway:

-> The Zed data model provides a powerful way
+> Zed provides a powerful, new data model and query language that
-> to improve the ergonomics of data engineering.
+> substantially improves the _ergonomics_ of data engineering.

 ## Zed & Brim